Blog

 Being careless with sensitive information like PHI & PII can be bad for your customers and your business.

 It not only violates your patients’ or customers' privacy and trust but it can lead to significant legal and financial consequences.
-PHI breaches, in particular, can result in hefty fines, damage to reputation, and even litigation, due to the sensitive nature of the information.
+PHI breaches, in particular, can result in hefty fines, damage to reputation, and even litigation, due to the sensitive nature of the information, which is protected in the US by HIPAA.

 What can you do to keep PII, PHI & PCI protected?